 The mean free path of a molecule in the atmosphere or ocean is determined by a balance between differently scaled attractive and repulsive force fields.
 The mean free path of a starling within a swirling murmuration is maintained by each individual's ability to regulate, within prescribed limits, the distance between itself and its closest 5 neighbours.
 All under immediate individual control: no management hierarchy, civil administration or globally-enforced common law.
 A complex-dynamical system self-regulates through what is termed Fractal Law: a universal protocol that defines the behaviour of each pair of encountering neighbours.

 The mean free path that an individual takes within a complex-dynamical collective defines, creates and maintains his accommodation, gathering and working space.
 It thus maintains what may be termed his 'mean free space'.
 So, does the individual [molecule, insect, fish, bird, animal] own his mean free space?
 Could it be rightly described as its property?
-In a general [non-legal] sense, yes; although since it is maintained by the individual's ability to regulate it within prescribed limits, its size and shape would be somewhat elastic.
+In a general [non-legal] sense, yes; although since it is maintained by the individual's ability to regulate it within prescribed limits, its size and shape is somewhat elastic.

 So, what about humans?
 Could human society operate on this entirely complex-dynamical principle?
 Yes.
 If the 8 billion human beings on Earth today were to occupy all the Earth's habitable land, each individual would have about 2 hectares [5 acres].
 However, they would not need as much as that to provide their needs of life: water, food, space and recreation.